OWASP/owasp.github.io/_posts/2024-11-12-more-than-a-password-day-2024.md

 ---

 Welcome to the annual More than a Password Day!
 To celebrate this year's event, OWASP is enabling multi-factor authentication across the OWASP Foundation's infrastructure.
-This is a significant step forward in securing our systems and data, and we're excited to share this news with you.
+This is a significant step forward in securing our systems and data.
+At the start of this year's event, we had only 21% of all OWASP accounts enrolled in MFA.
+We're aiming to increase this to 100% by the end of the year.

 <!--more-->